Trusted WordPress tutorials, when you need them most.

 Scalability

-If you are handling your own WordPress maintenance, then scaling your website will need manual effort and expertise.
+If you are handling your own WordPress maintenance, then scaling your website will require manual effort and expertise.
 If your website grows rapidly, then you’ll need to either outsource your website maintenance tasks, adjust your hosting plan, or optimize your site alone.

 Managed hosting offers easier scalability options, automating many processes to handle traffic spikes seamlessly.
 However, depending on the plan you upgrade to, this can be costly.